OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

                     Console.WriteLine("Deserializing Sample Data Set...");

-                    //Prepare hello stream for deserializing hello data buffer.Seek(0, SeekOrigin.Begin);
+                    //Prepare the stream for deserializing the data buffer.Seek(0, SeekOrigin.Begin);

-                    //Create a SequentialReader instance for type SensorData, which deserializes all serialized objects from hello given stream.
+                    //Create a SequentialReader instance for type SensorData, which deserializes all serialized objects from the given stream.
-                    //It allows iterating over hello deserialized objects because it implements hello IEnumerable<T> interface. using (var reader = new SequentialReader<SensorData>(
+                    //It allows iterating over the deserialized objects because it implements the IEnumerable<T> interface. using (var reader = new SequentialReader<SensorData>(
                         AvroContainer.CreateReader<SensorData>(buffer, true)))
                     {
                         var results = reader.Objects;

-                        //Finally, verify that deserialized data matches hello original one Console.WriteLine("Comparing Initial and Deserialized Data Sets...");
+                        //Finally, verify that deserialized data matches the original one Console.WriteLine("Comparing Initial and Deserialized Data Sets...");
                         int count = 1;
                         var pairs = testData.Zip(results, (serialized, deserialized) => new { expected = serialized, actual = deserialized });